y-ken/fluent-plugin-guardian/README.md

 Fluentd service to monitoring and automatic alerting suite.

-## Note
+## Notes

 **Currently, it's a conceptual planning phase.**
-Please let me know the idea what you have wish to do by twitter or GitHub issues.
+Please let me know the idea what you have wish to do.
+I'm waiting your message via twitter or GitHub issues.

 ## Overview / Design